Ford Torino: 1968

-All Torinos included full colour-keyed carpeting, additional exterior and interior trim over a Fairlane, and Torino crests on the 'C' pillar.
+All Torinos included full color-keyed carpeting, additional exterior and interior trim over a Fairlane, and Torino crests on the 'C' pillar.
 The Torino GT's standard features included special name plaques and exterior trim, GT markings on wheel covers and courtesy lights on the inside door panels.
 Initial sales literature showed that bucket seats were standard equipment.
 However, due to a six-week UAW strike, the GT's standard seating was changed to a bench seat.
 The Torino GT was available with a GT handling suspension package, which included extra-heavy-duty springs and shocks, and a heavy-duty front anti-sway bar.
 Of note, when the 428 CJ engine was installed, the suspensions used the stiffest springs and largest front sway bar compared to other Torinos with the heavy-duty suspension.
 Four-speed equipped cars used staggered rear shocks which helped resist axle hop.
 GTs were available with a stripe option, which started as a 'C' shape at the edge of the front fender, and two body stripes extended the length of the car.